What is Tuberous Sclerosis?

 It is okay to be scared when one is diagnosed with TSC.
 It is very important to know that you are not alone.
 People often join support groups through social media in order to keep in touch with people who have similar conditions in case they have any questions about medications, doctors, etc. The most important thing that I needed to know was that it is okay to be different.
 Everyone is different in their own way.
 Getting diagnosed with a disorder such as TSC does not mean that it is the end of the world.
 Just think of all of the famous people who made a difference in this world by embracing their neurodiversity, such as Albert Einstein, Michael Phelps, Steven Spielberg, and Tim Tebow.
 These people did not let their early struggles keep them from changing the world, and you should not either.

-Preston Fitzgerald is currently a student at the University of North Texas while living in the Dallas, Texas area.
+Preston Fitzgerald is a recent graduate from the University of North Texas with a degree in the Hospitality field.
 He was diagnosed with Tuberous Sclerosis at seven months old and has taken great strides to surpass his expectations while having a learning disability.
 He uses his current life status as an advantage in order to spread the word in order to find a cure.
 While he is not being an advocate for TSC, he enjoys watching sports, traveling around the world, and spending time with his family and friends.